MarcLignarius/React.ToDoList/README.md

 There are no known bugs as of that last release.

 ## Support and Contact Details
-Please contact me at marcdaviesriot@gmail.com if you have any questions.
+Please contact me via <a href="https://www.linkedin.com/in/marcdaviesriot/">LinkedIn</a> if you have any questions.
 Your feedback is always welcomed!

 Copyright (c) 2019 **_Marc Davies_**